sts10/lemire_nearly_divisionless_random/readme.markdown

 ## Our starting point, our foothold

 As MacCárthaigh notes in his post, he used the contestants' answers to write his own explanation in [a truly wonderful and very long code comment](https://github.com/colmmacc/s2n/blob/7ad9240c8b9ade0cc3a403a732ba9f1289934abd/utils/s2n_random.c#L188).
-This, rather than anything written by Lemire, was my starting point to understand this thing.
+This, rather than anything written by Lemire, was my first path forward.

-I read MacCárthaigh comment through at least three times, picking up the tiniest bit of new knowledge each time.
-I got frustrated when it was immediately clear to me what was happening and I got up and did other things.
-I cursed my curiosity, my lack of CS knowledge... cursed how I understood _just a little bit_ of it.
+I read MacCárthaigh comment through at least three times, picking up the tiniest bit of new knowledge each go-through.
+I got frustrated when it was immediately clear to me what was happening.
+I walked away and did other things.
+But then I'd return, cursing my curiosity, my lack of bedrock computer science knowledge...
+The fact that I understood _just a little bit_ of it beckoned me back.
 With my attitude settled, I went slow and took each section of the comment in turn.

 I also started throwing some Rust code in a playground, figuring I'd attempt an example of rolling a single 6-sided die as a way to learn.

 ## A note about Lemire and Rust

-Pretty late into this little project of mine I learned that the main Rust library for generating random number, [Rand](https://github.com/rust-random/rand), apparently [took at least some ideas from Lemire back in 2018 for version 0.5.0](https://www.reddit.com/r/rust/comments/8l95zk/rand_050_released/).
-So it's not like I'm doing anything novel by implementing this algorithm in Rust.
-And in fact my ability to read Rust code isn't good enough to find where Lemire's work is used in the library.
+Pretty late into this little project of mine I learned that the main Rust library for generating random number, [Rand](https://github.com/rust-random/rand), apparently [took at least some ideas from Lemire back in 2018 for version 0.5.0](https://www.reddit.com/r/rust/comments/8l95zk/rand_050_released/) (the Reddit post links to [this Lemire post from 2016](https://lemire.me/blog/2016/06/27/a-fast-alternative-to-the-modulo-reduction/)).
+Tellingly, my ability to read Rust code isn't good enough to find where Lemire's work is used in the library, or if it's the same as what I did below.
+Any schooling welcome!

+But sufficient to say: I have no delusions that I'm writing novel or usable Rust code here.
+Just trying to learn something new.

 ## Part 1: Unfair dice